mlz-ictrl/nicos/doc/source/tutorials/nexus.rst

 =========================

 Writing a `NeXus <https://www.nexusformat.org/>`_ file in NICOS is technically quite easy.
-If a :class:`~nicos_sinq.nexus.nexussink.NexusSink` device is configured and added to the datasinks in the sysconfig dictionary, a valid NeXus file will be written.
+If a :class:`~nicos.nexus.nexussink.NexusSink` device is configured and added to the datasinks in the sysconfig dictionary, a valid NeXus file will be written.